 An especially easy way to get purified water in Mexico is to have it delivered.
-Our Playa del Carmen Airbnb condo had a water dispenser which holds 5 gallon jugs of ‘agua pura‘ (purified water).
+Our Playa del Carmen apartment rental had a water dispenser which holds 5 gallon jugs of ‘agua pura‘ (purified water).
 Our condo staff would bring up new jugs on request at a cost of 40 pesos ($2 USD) each.
 Each jug of purified water would last our family of 4 for approximately 3 days.

 2. Boil Water for Coffee in Mexico

 With water safety concerns, you may be wondering if you can drink coffee in Mexico?
 We love coffee, so we were determined to find a way to drink coffee in Mexico.

 We drink a lot of coffee, so rather than drain our purified water supply, we decided to boil enough Mexican tap water each night that we could use in our coffee the next morning.